zulvkr/StaticForm/README.md

 Sounds like a Google Form ripoff, but it has some benefits:

 1. **Hackable!
-Make custom form, make custom admin, use other CMS, or whatever.**
+Make custom form components, use other CMS, or whatever.**
 2. **Fast!
 90+ Google Lighthouse test.**
 3. **Zero cost on Netlify free tier.**
 4. **Open source and can be hosted anywhere.**